387.25 ct. t.w. Multi-Stone and Cultured Pearl Torsade Necklace With Sterling Silver Clasp. 18"

-Our gorgeous 5-6mm cultured freshwater pearl and amethyst, aquamarine, peridot, garnet and citrine chip torsade necklace is a multi-strand masterpiece with lots of fashion flair!
+Our gorgeous torsade necklace is comprised of 5-6mm cultured freshwater pearls and amethyst, aquamarine, peridot, garnet and citrine chips totaling 387.25 carats.
+A multi-strand masterpiece with lots of fashion flair!
 Sterling silver clasp.

 Due to the incredible value on your Super Deal selection, no additional discounts apply.

 LOBSTER CLASP: named after the pinching style of the hook, this clasp is often shaped like a lobster's claw.
 Use your finger to work the lever to open the clasp.

 CULTURED PEARLS: Likened to the moon, pearls have been valued for their luminous glow and natural beauty for thousands of years.
 Today, high-quality cultured freshwater pearls make pearl jewelry affordable to all.
 Pearl is the traditional birthstone for the month of June.

 AMETHYST: A natural variety of quartz, amethyst ranges in color from deep purple to pale lavender, and even to warm greens.
 Amethyst has been used during meditation to provide a sense of spiritual balance.
 Amethyst is the birthstone of February.

 (Color: Purple, Shape: Free-form, Weight: 77.45 carats, Size: 5-10 mm)